Metadrop/behat-contexts/README.md

 - **When I wait for the cookie banner to appear**:  Wait until the cookie banner is loaded.

 - **Then there should not be any cookies loaded**:  Check there are no cookies loaded at all.
-It also reports potential cookie source coming from third party iframes (s.e.: youtube, doubleclick, etc).
+It also reports potential cookie source coming from third party iframes (e.g.: YouTube, DoubleClick, etc.).

 - **Given the cookie with name :cookie_name exists**:  Check if the cookie exists.

 - **Given the cookie with name :cookie_name exists with value :value**: Check that the cookie exists with the specific value.

-  By default, only those iframes which domains belongs to the **THIRD_PARTY_COOKIE_HOSTS** CookieComplianceContext constant will be detected as iframes that will add unwanted cookies.

 #### Tags